sylr/yage/README.md

         --version
     -y, --yaml                  Treat input as YAML and perform in-place encryption / decryption.
         --yaml-discard-notag    Does not honour NoTag attribute when decrypting (useful for re-keying).
+        --rekey                 Decrypt the input and encrypt it with the given recipients.
+                                In re-keying mode the input and output can be the same file.
+                                In YAML mode it implies --yaml-discard-notag.

 INPUT defaults to standard input, and OUTPUT defaults to standard output.